yossico/CarND-PID-Control-Project/README.md

 ## Dependencies

+The car completes a full lap with very basic control and limited speed

+PID controller is based on three error types

+Basie setting basic values based on trial and error and the walkthrough I used two basic steps to avoid large oscillations:
+1)	Limited speed – lowering throttle to zero above a predefined speed
+2)	Breaking – setting throttle to -0.1 when the error + speed together are above a predefined level
+3)	Limited turning angle which also limits oscillations however it also limits the ability to steer in high speed

 * cmake >= 3.5
  * All OSes: [click here for installation instructions](https://cmake.org/install/)
 * make >= 4.1(mac, linux), 3.81(Windows)